Irreducible tensor products for alternating groups in characteristic 2: Introduction

 \item $p=3$, $n=6$, $V\cong E^{(4,1^2)}_+$ and $W\cong E^{(4,1^2)}_-$, in which case $V\otimes W\cong E^{(4,2)}$,

 \item $p=2$, $n=5$, $V\cong E^{(3,2)}_+$ and $W\cong E^{(3,2)}_-$, in which case $V\otimes W\cong E^{(4,1)}$. \end{enumerate} \end{theor}

-In view of \cite{bk,gj,gk,m1,z1} for symmetric groups and \cite{b2,bk4,kt,m3} for double covers of symmetric and alternating groups, this concludes the problem of describing non-trivial tensor products for symmetric and alternating groups as well as their covering groups in arbitrary characteristic (for the exceptional covering groups for $n=6$ or 7 non-trivial irreducible tensor products can be studied using character tables).
+In view of \cite{bk,gj,gk,m1,z1} for symmetric groups and \cite{b2,bk4,kt,m3} for double covers of symmetric and alternating groups, this concludes the problem of describing non-trivial tensor products for symmetric and alternating groups as well as their covering groups in arbitrary characteristic (for the exceptional covering groups for $n=6$ or 7 non-trivial irreducible tensor products can be determined using character tables).

 In Section \ref{s2} we will introduce some notation and give references for some basic results.
 In Section \ref{s3} we will consider branching of (irreducible) modules.
-In Section \ref{s4} we will present some results connected to the reduction modulo 2 of spin representations and in Section \ref{s5} we will study some properties of their Brauer characters.
+In Section \ref{s4} we will present some results connected to the reduction modulo 2 of spin representations, and in Section \ref{s5} we will study some properties of their Brauer characters.
 Using these results we will then in Section \ref{s6} present reduction results which will allow us to greatly reduce the cases to be considered to prove the main result of this paper.
 In Section \ref{s7} we will study certain permutation modules and use their structure to study the submodule structure of certain endomorphism modules.
 In Sections \ref{s8} and \ref{s9} we will then consider certain tensor products in the double split or split-non-split cases respectively.
 This will allow us to prove Theorem \ref{MT} in Section \ref{s10}.
+Using Theorem \ref{MT} and the aforementioned papers we then prove Theorem \ref{T150620} in Section \ref{s11}.